Increasing decoherence rate of Rydberg polaritons due to accumulating dark Rydberg atoms: Introduction

 This article is organized as follows.
 In Sec.~\ref{sec:accumulation}, we present the distorted output probe pulse shapes, which we cannot explain with the theoretical model as it only considered the DDI between the bright Rydberg states under the EIT condition.
 In addition, we show the necessity of the consideration of the dark Rydberg states by measurements of the decay time constant, the steady-state attenuation coefficient of the square input pulse, and the lifetime of the dark Rydberg state.
 In Sec.~\ref{sec:modifiedtheory}, we introduce a modified theoretical model to describe the increasing attenuation coefficient over time depending on the density of the Rydberg atom.
 We also report the method for estimating the decay rate from the bright Rydberg state to the dark Rydberg state and compare the experimental data with the theoretical prediction.
-In Sec.~\ref{sec:discussion}, we discuss the possible transfer process from the bright to the dark Rydberg states.
+In Sec.~\ref{sec:discussion}, we discuss the possible transfer process from the bright to the dark Rydberg states and the interaction strength between a bright and a dark Rydberg atoms.
 Finally, we summarize the results in Sec.~\ref{sec:conclusion}.